Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 Better to read [Device Docs](https://docs.rs/gfx-hal/0.5.0/gfx_hal/device/trait.Device.html), and understand how to use it's apis.

-Queue Families are basically collection of supported Queue types, for current Surface for the GPU.
+Queue Families are basically collection of details on supported Queue Groups in a GPU.

 (Since I was using MacOS) I got `supported_family` as shown below: